MorpheusAIs/Docs/!KEYDOCS README FIRST!/WhitePaper.md

 ### Compute Bootstrapping Incentive

-For the first year following the Capital Contract's bootstrapping period, the top 100 Compute providers will be entitled to a prorated amount of 2.4% of MOR emissions.
+For the first year following the Capital Contract's bootstrapping period, the top 100 Compute providers may be entitled to a prorated amount of 2.4% of MOR emissions.
 This is calculated by the routers and accounted for in the compute contract.

 For detailed information visit the [Yellowstone Compute Model paper](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/Yellowstone%20Compute%20Model.md)